 Where are the best places to visit on the Llŷn Peninsula with kids?

 An area of outstanding natural beauty, the Llŷn is known as ‘Snowdon’s arm’ and is a 30 mile stretch of land with the Irish Sea on one side and Cardigan Bay on the other.
-There are so many things to see and do on the Llŷn Peninsula, here are some of our favourites things to see and do.
+We have visited North Wales year after year, with some amazing family friendly campsites in North Wales, there are so many places to explore and things to see and do on the Llŷn Peninsula!

 Abersoch is a wonderful and popular watersports resort and holds a special place our heart.
 Abersoch has become a very popular village seaside resort and is a place that people return to year after year (me included!).
 Main beach is perfect for bathers and watersports and international sailing events are held here each year.
+We love to take our stand up paddle board to this beach (You can read our full SUP review here).
 Beach huts can be rented by the day or week.
 There are a number of boutique and high street shop and a large number of restaurant, bars and cafes.
-We love to stop by at Zinc restaurant and bar, and Mañana is gorgeous too.

 Llanbedrog is a village on the Llŷn Peninsula of Gwynedd in Wales.
 It is situated between Abersoch and Pwllheli.
-Llanbedrog is one of my favourite beaches and places to visit on the Llŷn Peninsula.
+Llanbedrog is one of my favourite beaches and nearby Crugan Farm is listed in our best campsites for families and just a stones throw away from Llabendrog beach.
 The village is renowned for its mile-long and sheltered beach.
 It is also a popular destination for watersports and has a lovely cafe and beautiful beach huts.
 You can also stroll along the beach and stop by at the The Glyn y Weddw Arms for a drink and a bite to eat.
 Brings back wonderful memories.

 This busy coastal town is located at the entrance to the peninsula, and offers an array of restaurants shops and cafes.
 There is also a cinema and swimming pool for those rainy days when you need to entertain the kids.
 Pwllheli’s beaches have been awarded the prestigious European Blue Flag Award.